Waldoz53/my-react-blog/README.md

 You can fetch, create, edit and delete posts.

-Simply run this from the server folder to get the app working:
+Simply run this from the server folder to get the app working, assuming you've got a postgresql server set up
 ```
 node server.js
 ```

+## Todo List
+1. Create a docker container for this
+2. Host it somewhere
+3. Set up a CI/CD pipeline